Convert XWD to MONO

 The MONO file extension stands for "Monochrome Bitmap" and is used for storing raw bi-level bitmap images, which are essentially black-and-white images without any color or grayscale.
 This format is primarily utilized in applications requiring simple, high-contrast images, such as fax transmissions and certain types of document scanning.
 The MONO format, characterized by its least-significant-byte first order, has been supported by various image processing tools.
 Its history traces back to early bitmap graphics needs, emphasizing simplicity and efficiency in image storage and processing.

-Wait for the converter to finish and download your MONO image.
+Wait for the converter to finalize, then access your MONO image.